nomad-coe/nomad/docs/apis/api.md

 dashboard GUI will manage the access token and use it while you try out the various operations.

+#### App token

+If the short-term expiration of the default *access token* does not suit your needs, you can request an *app token* with a user-defined expiration.
+For example, you can send the GET request `/auth/app_token?expires_in=86400` together with some way of authentication, e.g. header `Authorization: Bearer <access token>`.
+The API will return an app token, which is valid for 24 hours in subsequent request headers with the format `Authorization: Bearer <app token>`.
+The request will be declined if the expiration is larger than the maximum expiration defined by the API config.

+!!! warning
+    Despite the name, the app token is used to impersonate the user who requested it.
+    It does not discern between different uses and will only become invalid once it expires (or when the API's secret is changed).

 ## Search for entries

 See [getting started](#getting-started) for a typical search example.
 Combine the [different